dochoss/nuxt3-vue3-tailwind-starter/TASKLIST.md

 ---

-*Last updated: May 25, 2025 - Created GitHub Actions workflows for Azure Static Web Apps deployment and azd deployment*
+*Last updated: May 25, 2025 - Simplified deployment setup by removing azd compatibility and focusing on SWA CLI for manual deployments*